19 Years and Counting: ‘A Sole Team for Vickie’ Treads Many Miles for the Cure

 “Our goal is to use A Sole Team for Vickie to fulfill our commitment to Vickie, to inspire and support others, and to be a competitive and consistent fundraiser.
 Our strategy is to make the biggest impact possible with the resources available to us.
 We will never be the largest team by team member count but we will always make an impact!” shared Vickie’s husband, Dennis Grabowski.

 When asked the team’s captain, Phil Byrd, what motivates him to stay involved, he said, “It’s simple.
 I made a commitment to my sister Vickie to keep A Sole Team for Vickie alive until a cure for breast cancer is found.”

 My sister Vickie was diagnosed with breast cancer in February 2002.
-That year, we formed A Sole Team for Vickie (ASTFV) and entered in the Triangle Race for The Cure to support Vickie in her battle against breast cancer.
+That year, we formed A Sole Team for Vickie (ASTFV) and entered in the Triangle Race for the Cure to support Vickie in her battle against breast cancer.

-Komen NCTC, it is our mission to save lives by meeting the most critical needs in our communities and investing in breakthrough research to prevent and cure breast cancer.
+At Komen, it is our mission to save lives by meeting the most critical needs in our communities and investing in breakthrough research to prevent and cure breast cancer.
 What does Komen’s mission mean to you?

-Raising money and committing time to support those who are battling Breast Cancer while at the same time supporting efforts to find a cure for Breast Cancer.
+Raising money and committing time to support those who are battling breast cancer while at the same time supporting efforts to find a cure for breast cancer.